gihrlk/trip-generator/README.md

 ##### tap-data-1.json
 Input file contains a single journey.
 This will generate a COMPLETED trip.
 ##### tap-data-2.json
+Input file contains a single journey.
+But the CompanyId and BusId are different.
+Therefore, an INCOMPLETE trip will be generated.
+##### tap-data-3.json
 Input file contains multiple journeys of the same customer.
 This will generate two COMPLETED trips.
-##### tap-data-3.json
+##### tap-data-4.json
 Input file contains multiple journeys of the same customer.
 This will generate two COMPLETED trips and one CANCELLED trip.
-##### tap-data-4.json
+##### tap-data-5.json
 Input file contains multiple journeys of the same customer.
 This will generate two COMPLETED trips, one CANCELLED trip and one INCOMPLETE trip.
-##### tap-data-5.json
+##### tap-data-6.json
 Input file contains multiple journeys of multiple customers.
 This will generate five COMPLETED trips, two CANCELLED trips and two INCOMPLETE trips.